 4. Secure maintenance financing

-Lack of funds and limited resources are often causes for putting off routine maintenance and repairs.
+Lack of funds and limited resources are the common motivators for putting off routine maintenance and repairs.
 By securing financing for home upkeep, you can address deferred maintenance as it arises and protect your investment.
 Some effective options include:

 Budgeting